Install GridOS Connect

 • roleManager.roles.read.readAll

-1. Add a Role called Connect Identity Reconciler and map the permissions listed above to it.
+1. Create role Connect Identity Reconciler and assign the permissions above.

-The Connect installation includes the main chart, connect, and three dependency charts: connect-postgresql, connect-victoria-metrics, and connect-openbao.
+The Connect installation includes the main chart, connect, a CRD chart connect-crds, and three dependency charts: connect-postgresql, connect-victoria-metrics, and connect-openbao.

 These charts, along with the required value override and auxiliary deployment files, are packaged into a ZIP artifact called the Helm Deployment Template.